Mississippi State's Mike Leach listed in critical condition

 Leach was admitted Sunday to the University of Mississippi Medical Center, about 125 miles (200 kilometers) from the Mississippi State campus.

-UMMC spokesman Marc Rolph said Monday in a text message to AP that Leach’s condition was listed in critical condition.
+UMMC spokesman Marc Rolph said Monday in a text message to AP that Leach was listed in critical condition.
 The 61-year-old Leach was initially treated at Oktibbeha County Hospital in Starkville, the university said.

+“Mike’s family is with him and appreciates the overwhelming expressions of love and support for the coach, but also requests that their family’s privacy be respected at this time,” the school said Monday.

 Leach is in his third season at Mississippi State, with a 19-17 record.
-He acknowledged a bout with pneumonia late in the season that was causing a persistent cough, but it was unclear whether his recent illness was related to this latest ailment.
+He acknowledged have a bout with pneumonia late in the season that was causing a persistent cough, but it was unclear whether his recent illness was related to his hospitalization.

-The school said Sunday it would have no further comment on Leach’s condition, adding “that the thoughts and prayers of the university are with Mike and (wife) Sharon and their family.”

 Messages of concern and support for Leach poured over social media from former players, and colleagues and rivals across college football.